Jerrell Freeman

-Jerrell Alexander Freeman (born May 1, 1986) is a former American football linebacker.
-He played college football for the Mary Hardin-Baylor Crusaders under Pete Fredenburg and was signed as an undrafted free agent by the Tennessee Titans of the National Football League (NFL) in 2008.
-He then played three seasons in the Canadian Football League (CFL) for the Saskatchewan Roughriders, where he led the league in tackles 2011.
-In 2012, he signed with the Indianapolis Colts of the NFL, and spent two seasons with the Chicago Bears.
+Jerrell Alexander Freeman (born May 1, 1986) is an American former professional football linebacker who played in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Mary Hardin-Baylor Crusaders and was signed as an undrafted free agent by the Tennessee Titans of the NFL in 2008.
+He then played three seasons in the CFL for the Saskatchewan Roughriders, where he led the league in tackles in 2011.
+In 2012, he signed with the NFL's Indianapolis Colts, and also later played for the Chicago Bears.

 College career

-Freeman played four seasons of collegiate football for the Mary Hardin-Baylor Crusaders.
-He was twice named a D3football.com All-American, including being honored as the 2007 D3football.com Defensive Player of the Year.
+Freeman played four seasons of collegiate football for the Mary Hardin-Baylor Crusaders under Pete Fredenburg.
+He was twice named a D3football.com All-American, including being honored as the 2007 D3Football.com Defensive Player of the Year.
 When he left, he was the school's all-time leading tackler.
 As a senior, he had 59 tackles, 18 tackles for a loss, and six quarterback sacks.

 Professional career

 Tennessee Titans

-Although Freeman was not selected in the 2008 NFL Draft he was signed by the Tennessee Titans immediately following the conclusion of the draft.
+Although Freeman was not selected in the 2008 NFL draft he was signed by the Tennessee Titans immediately following the conclusion of the draft.
 He became the first Mary Hardin-Baylor Crusader to reach the NFL.
-Jerrell Freeman was released by the Titans prior to the start of the 2008 NFL season.
+Freeman was released by the Titans prior to the start of the 2008 NFL season.